CDRXavier/XpandShield/README.txt

 My own library for the Arduino Due (that aim to semi-support Arduboy sketches) is in the workings (and will be uploaded here).
 However, note that the Arduino Due do not have EEPROM.

 ______
 Components

+Note: The components used in the shield is subjected to change as parts availability might render some components scarce.

 Two rows of male, 2.54mm (or 0.1 inch) standard pins/header go to the left and right edges of the board.
-A additional row of male pins go to the center "expansion port".
+A additional row of male pins go to the center "expansion port", which is optional.
 For regular Arduino boards, you need 35 pins, a additional 7 for display, and a additional 11/12 for the expansion connector.
 For big Arduino boards, you need 51 pins, a additional 7 for the display, a additional 11/12 for the expansion connector, and a additional 36 pin for the Digital connector.
-You need 6 female pin/headers.
+You need a 2x3 female pin/headers.

 Six two-lead buttons are required.
 The exact type of buttons used are up to you.
 You can get the cheap square ones and cut off two legs, or step up and go with the tactile buttons for a USB mice.
 Or anything in betweeen.
 Four multi-turn adjustable resistors are recommded.
 You can use fixed-valued resistors instead, connecting the middle (or the rightmost) pad and the leftmost pad.
 Two fixed-value resistors are required.
 One is for the two indicator LEDs (because they only light up one at a time), and is (to personal discretion) between 3K and 10K ohms.
-The other one is the current-limiting resistor, whose relationship is shown below:
+The other one is the current-limiting resistor for the TP-4056, whose relationship is shown below:

 Resistance | Current
   (kΩ)     |  (mA)